AmmarMo123/CPU-in-verilog/README.md

 Basic components (and, or, not gates) in Verilog were used to create more complex systems such as multiplexers and ALUs (with adding, subtracting and comparing functionalities).

-Registers and a Memory component were also used to create circuits for instruction fetch, instruction decode, instruction execute, memory and writeback to allow for a pipelined implementation for processing RISCV instruction.
+Registers and a Memory component were also used to create circuits for instruction fetch, instruction decode, instruction execute, memory and writeback to allow for a pipelined implementation for processing RISCV instructions.

-The RISCV code used to test this code is also provided along with their binary representations.
+The RISCV code used to test this CPU is also provided along with their binary representations.